P3GLEG/Whaler/README.md

     	File containing images to analyze seperated by line -filter
     	Filters filenames that create noise such as node_modules.
-Check ignore.go file for more details (default true) -v	Print all details about the image
+Check ignore.go file for more details (default true) -sV string
+    	Set the docker client ID to a specific version -sV=1.36 -v	Print all details about the image
   -x	Save layers to current directory
 ```